A topic from the subject of Biochemistry in Chemistry.

 • Electronegativity: The electronegativity of an atom is its ability to attract electrons.
 Atoms with high electronegativity attract electrons strongly, while atoms with low electronegativity attract electrons weakly.

-• Covalent Bond: A covalent bond is formed when two atoms share a pair of electrons.
+• Covalent Bond: A covalent bond is formed when two atoms share one or more pairs of electrons.
 The electrons are held in a region of space between the two atoms, called the bonding orbital.
+This sharing can be equal (nonpolar) or unequal (polar), depending on the electronegativity difference between the atoms.

-• Infrared (IR) Spectroscopy: IR spectroscopy is a technique that can be used to identify the functional groups present in an organic compound.
-IR spectroscopy measures the absorption of infrared radiation by a sample.
+• Infrared (IR) Spectroscopy: IR spectroscopy is a technique used to identify functional groups present in an organic compound by measuring the absorption of infrared radiation.
+Different functional groups absorb at characteristic frequencies.

-• Nuclear Magnetic Resonance (NMR) Spectroscopy: NMR spectroscopy is a technique that can be used to determine the structure of an organic compound.
-NMR spectroscopy measures the magnetic properties of the nuclei of the atoms in a molecule.
+• Nuclear Magnetic Resonance (NMR) Spectroscopy: NMR spectroscopy determines the structure of an organic compound by measuring the magnetic properties of atomic nuclei.
+It provides information about the connectivity and environment of atoms.

-• Mass Spectrometry (MS): MS is a technique that can be used to determine the molecular weight of an organic compound.
-MS measures the mass-to-charge ratio of the ions produced when a sample is bombarded with a beam of electrons.
+• Mass Spectrometry (MS): MS determines the molecular weight of an organic compound by measuring the mass-to-charge ratio of ions produced when a sample is bombarded with electrons.
+It helps to identify the molecular formula.

 Applications